ggbarbosa/polysurf/README.md

 # PolySurf

-**PolySurf** is a small, focused Python package that builds slab + polymer systems using ASE and NumPy.
+**PolySurf** is a open-source, small, focused Python package that builds slab + polymer systems using ASE and NumPy.

 PolySurf's design principles:
 - **Single responsibility:** only generates structures (ASE `Atoms`); no job submission or DFT inputs.